openlegacy/openlegacy-public-ide-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 2. Go to `/src/test/resources/mock/DactsqlTest/test_dactsqlTest_usecase_1.output.json` and repace it with the expected output:
 - [DACTSQL json Output](./assets/mock/DactsqlTest/test_dactsqlTest_usecase_1.output.json)
 3. Go to `src/test/java/tests/DactsqlTest.java` and comment the second test.
-4. Right click on `DactsqlTest.java` -> run as JUnit test.
+4. Right-click on `DactsqlTest.java` -> run as JUnit test.

 If you followed these steps, the test should pass successfully.